 Frequently Asked Questions

 *Please Note: I am not a doctor, psychologist, lawyer, or expert of any kind.
-My work is equal parts art and care work.
-It’s experiential and offered as a holistic support outside of the medical/psychiatric industrial complex.
-I can’t diagnose, fix, cure, or save you.
-I can probably help you shift your relationship with yourself.
+My work is equal parts art and care.
+It is experiential, holistic, and offered outside of the medical and psychiatric industrial complex.
+I can’t diagnose, cure, or save you.
+What I can do is help you shift your relationship with yourself.

 DEFINING